What Is a History and Archeology Moment?

-We are going to present to you the Iranian history & archeology moment.
-Here, we outline what it is and it’s related sites and activities.
-Via this moment, you can spend more time visiting historical sites in Iran, get familiar with our archaic background and see a live museum of past days.
+In this article we will present to you our Iranian history & archeology ‘moment’.
+Here, we outline what it is and its related sites and activities.
+Via the history and archeology moment, you can spend more time visiting historical sites in Iran, get familiar with our age-old locations, and see a live museum of past days.

 Now, what is a moment?

 We would like you to have a deep understanding of Iran in various aspects during your trip.
-So, we specified six different moments on every Iran cultural tour package.
+So, we specified six different ‘moments’ on every Iran cultural tour package.
 Each site or activity in your itinerary is categorized in one of these moments.
-They are as follows: People and local life, hospitality, religion, nature, art and architecture, history and archeology.
-We decided to provide an opportunity.
-You can choose which moment you like the most.
-Then, inform us so that we can plan an exclusive designed Iran private tour package for your ease.
+They are as follows: People and local life, Iranian hospitality, Iran religion, nature, art and architecture, history, and archeology.
+We aim to provide you with an opportunity so you can choose which moment you like the most.
+Next, you can inform us of your choices so that we can plan an exclusively designed Iran private tour package for your pleasure and convenience.

-What is Amazing about Iran History & Archeology?
+What is Amazing about Iran’s History & Archeology?

 Do you have any idea of how old Iran is?